M0nkeyPr0grammer/Landscapes-Reimagined-Genesis/updatenotes.md

 - [Create: SandPaper Overhaul](https://modrinth.com/mod/create-sandpaper-overhaul): A addon to the amazing Create Mod that adds more variations of sandpapers and a polishing wheel.
 - [Create: Diesel Generators (Fabric)](https://modrinth.com/datapack/ctov-create-structures): Compatibility datapack between ChoiceTheorem's overhauled village and Create:Structures mod
 - [LootJS: KubeJS Addon](https://modrinth.com/mod/lootjs): A Minecraft mod for packdevs to easily modify the loot system with KubeJS.
+- Dragon Drops Custom Datapack: A simple datapack made by me to adjust dragon drop loot pool to only be a dragon head.
 ## Updates
 - Argonauts: v1.0.5 > v1.0.6
 - Collective: v6.80 > v7.3